 3- When investing over $100k in your home there really is not the savings you think there are when not choosing professionals to help you along the way.
 Your time is worth money & your family will be in the home quicker.
 The stress of a project gone awry can be devastating to your family and finances.

-4 – I like that thee AIA is moving to the Design/Build process.
+4 – I like that the (AIA)American Institute of Architects is moving to the Design/Build process.
 As an owner of a Design/Build firm I know that this process works and takes care of the client through out the process.
-Our clients need to be living there lives, not managing an architect, interior designer and then the GC and construction projects. ~ Allen W. Griffin
+Our clients need to be living there lives, not managing an architect, interior designer, the GC and construction projects. ~ Allen W. Griffin

 Arche -757 Full disclosure: I’m an architect.
 And I’ll always say “hire an architect” however… A few questions remain to be asked of you:-age of home -budget -how large is this addition & renovation?